GUllane no 1 - 17 POINTS

 From there you work your way to the coast and this is classic links golf at it's best.
 The course is well bunkered but the sand consistency is such that they are easier than many to get out - honestly!
 The 5th is a long and tough par 4 but the short 6th is a nice build up to what greets you on the 7th tee.
 This is one of the best views in golf, you can see Edinburgh and the Forth bridges to your left, over the course to the Firth of Forth and Fife straight ahead and then around to Gullane Beach and Muirfield on your right - quite breathtaking stuff.
 The 7th is a great driving hole - 398 yards but plays much shorter as it's a big downhill shot.
 One to let rip on.

 10,11 and 12 are all over 460 yards and only one is a par 5 - a really tough stretch of holes before turning for home.
 17 is probably the weakest hole on the course, another steeply downhill par 4 which is taken out of play when the Tour comes to town but the 18th more than makes up for it as you play back into the village, a really great setting for the final hole which takes you back to the heart of the village.

 I would heartily recommend a round at Gullane 1, you will get a really authentic Scottish links experience in a great location.

 BOOKING THE COURSE

-Full summer green fees are at £110 in the summer during the week and £135 at the weekend, quite a hike over recent years, and you can see availability and book online here.
-You can also get a day ticket on a summer weekday for £149.
-However, out of the summer months there are a whole range of deals to be done with play from £52.
+Full summer green fees are at £150 in the summer during the week and £175 at the weekend, quite a hike over recent years, and you can see full details here.
+You can also get a day ticket on a summer weekday for £195.
 The greens on all three Gullane courses are phenomenal all year round so do consider playing in the less expensive months - in the winter you can get on number 1 from £75.